winhtet1997/quizz-manager/README.md

-# Offline Quiz Manager
+# Quiz Manager

-A simple offline-capable web application built with **Django** and **Tailwind CSS** that allows users to create, manage, and take quizzes.
+A simple web application built with **Django** and **Tailwind CSS** that allows users to create, manage, and take quizzes.
 This project was developed as part of a technical task to demonstrate Django, Python, and Tailwind CSS skills.

 ---